enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 How do you build a reduced model?
 	You assume that c'B=0.

 You ran ttest for each voxels and found f values as well.
-But now, how to you define the t values or f values as large?
+But now, how to you define the t values or f values as large? #unclear (What are we trying to do)
 	Determine a threshold
-	What arethe 2 types of threshold?
+	What are the 2 types of threshold?
-		Extend
+		Extend threshold
 		Height threshold
-		What's the extend?
+		What's the extend threshold?
-			It means we need a min of adj voxels with large t values what is the height threshold?
+			It means we need a min of adjacent voxels with large t-values what is the height threshold? #unclear
 What are the problem with these multiple comparions?
 	That by change you can have a lot of significan but random error.